Health Checking of Istio Services

 $ kubectl -n istio-io-health get pod NAME READY STATUS RESTARTS AGE liveness-6857c8775f-zdv9r 2/2 Running 0 4m

-Liveness and readiness probes using the HTTP request approach
+Liveness and readiness probes using the HTTP, TCP, and gRPC approach

-As stated previously, Istio uses probe rewrite to implement HTTP probes by default.
+As stated previously, Istio uses probe rewrite to implement HTTP, TCP, and gRPC probes by default.
 You can disable this feature either for specific pods, or globally.

 You can annotate the pod with